Rahul-B47/canara-navigator/README.md

-# ** AR Indoor Navigation - Canara Navigator **
+# **AR Indoor Navigation - Canara Navigator**

 ## Table of Contents

 ### Introduction
 ### Installation
 ### Usage
 ### Contributors
 ### License
 ### Contact

-[Introduction]
+---

+### Introduction
-Canara Navigator is an augmented reality (AR) based application designed for indoor navigation utilizing ARcore and Sceneform technologies.
+Canara Navigator is an augmented reality (AR) based application designed for indoor navigation utilizing ARCore and Sceneform technologies.

-[Installation]
+---

+### Installation
 To install Canara Navigator, follow these steps:

-Clone the repository to your local machine.
+- Clone the repository to your local machine.
-Build the code on your machine.
+- Build the code on your machine.

-[Usage]
+---

+### Usage
 To use Canara Navigator, follow these steps:

-Launch the application.
+1. Launch the application.
-Tap the settings icon located at the top right corner.
+2. Tap the settings icon located at the top right corner.
-Choose "Admin Mode" from the options.
+3. Choose "Admin Mode" from the options.
-Select the desired destination (Office, Dean's Office, Auditorium, or Canteen).
+4. Select the desired destination (Office, Dean's Office, Auditorium, or Canteen).
-Calibrate AR by clicking on the starting point and waiting for the "hosting" toast followed by "hosting completed".
+5. Calibrate AR by clicking on the starting point and waiting for the "hosting" toast followed by "hosting completed".
-Mark additional anchors if necessary.
+6. Mark additional anchors if necessary.
-Confirm no hosting is in progress and navigate back to the home page.
+7. Confirm no hosting is in progress and navigate back to the home page.
-Switch to "User Mode" from the settings.
+8. Switch to "User Mode" from the settings.
-Select the same destination option.
+9. Select the same destination option.
-Point the camera to the starting point, calibrate AR, and click on "navigate in AR".
+10. Point the camera to the starting point, calibrate AR, and click on "navigate in AR".
-Follow the previously set path to reach the destination.
+11. Follow the previously set path to reach the destination.
-[Contributors]

-[Contact]
+---

+### Contributors
+- Nishanth Naik
+- Rahul
+- Rohan

+---

+### License
+This project is licensed under the MIT License.

+---

+### Contact
+📞 +91-91084-73189
-For any inquiries or support, please contact [ ].
+📧 For any inquiries or support, please contact [rahulrakeshpoojary0@gmail.com]